UPPS 02.02.09 - Email Recruiting of Research Participants

 NOTE: Email recruitment of subjects for all other undergraduate-level research projects is the responsibility of the project’s faculty sponsor or director.

-RECRUITING EMAIL MESSAGE FORMATTING PROCEDURES
+RECRUITMENT EMAIL MESSAGE FORMATTING PROCEDURES

 All recruitment email messages must conform to the format described in this section, using the Email Recruitment Message Formatting Requirements and Template.

-– In accord with best practice, the PI shall employ measures to avoid disclosing the email addresses of potential research subjects to others.
+Address Lines – In accord with best practice, the PI shall employ measures to avoid disclosing the email addresses of potential research subjects to others.
 Common techniques include the use of:

 individually targeted messages (one address in ‘TO:’ line) per message; or